eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

 To compute $dp[j]$, the minimum cost way of getting to item $x_j$, we look at all previously computed sub-problems, i.e. all $dp[i]$ where $0 \leq i < j$.
 The cost matrix $w$ determines the cost of going from item $x_i$ to item $x_j$.
 And the weight in the least *weight* subsequence is determined by $w$, the cost matrix here.

+By appropriately setting the cost matrix $w$, many famous DP problems can be formulated as instances of the $\text{LWS}$ problem.
 This is all a bit abstract.
 Let's give some examples.

 ## Longest Increasing Subsequence Problem